ilyabo/un-countries/README.md

 # un-countries

-Finds best matches in the UN countries list for country names helping to overcome problems caused by non-canonical spelling.
+Finds best matches in the UN countries list for country names helping to overcome problems caused by non-canonical spellings.

 ## Prerequisites